SpellOnYou/una-health-interview/README.md

 Note that further detailed configuration file can be found [here](https://github.com/SpellOnYou/una-health-interview/blob/main/pytest.ini)

 Currently three API endpoints, which are (1) retrival (2) posting data (3) exporting data, are being tested in a pretty basic level.

+*Exclaimer*: LLM service is mostly being used to enhance documentation of the code.